-- 1. complete all basic studies courses in the first 60 hours; and - 2. be continuously enrolled in an English composition or math course (excluding MATH 200) until ENGL 112 and MATH 150 or higher level math course have been successfully completed.
+- 1. complete all basic studies courses with a grade of C or higher in the first 60 hours; and - 2. be continuously enrolled in an English composition or math course (excluding MATH 200) until ENGL 112 and MATH 150 or higher level math course have been successfully completed.

 CISS 170 Intro to Computer Info.
-Systems
+Systems or

+CISS 176 Introduction to Computer Science

 COMM 110 Introduction to Speech

 ENGL 112 English Composition II

 MATH 150 College Algebra, or

 MATH 170 Finite Mathematics, or

 MATH 180 Precalculus, or

+MATH 201 Calculus and Analytical Geometry I or

-MATH 215 and MATH 226
+MATH 215 and MATH 226 (taken as a pair).